Inconsistent behavior in Array#compact!

 nil, or always returns

 Updated by 0x0dea (D.E.
-Akers) almost 5 years ago
+Akers) over 5 years ago

 This behavior is consistent with many other "bang methods" which return